nix-community/home-manager/README.md

 ----------------

-Unfortunately, it is quite possible to get difficult to understand errors when working with a Home Manager.
+Unfortunately, it is quite possible to get difficult to understand errors when working with Home Manager.
 You should therefore be comfortable using the Nix language and the various tools in the Nix ecosystem.